Antiblanks/he-dan.antiblanks.com/_posts/2018-10-17-week-4-reflection.markdown

 **The platforms and tools task** in week two was less interesting - Having been at this game for a long time I know my tools already so from the outset I wasn't particularly excited about the prospect of delving into this.
 Saying this, I did enjoy weighing up the options and exploring alternative solutions despite settling back into my previously preferred stack.

 In hindsight I do realise that I actually misused this time; I spent countless hours writing a detailed (5000 word +) journal post that, though interesting, did really just stand to confirm what I already knew.
-What I should have done with this week, rather than looking for alternatives was to trust my experience and spend my time focusing on a technology that I hadn't yet worked with but I knew was something I wanted to explore: Expanding my React Native / iOS / Android boilerplate to integrate Augmented Reality (AR) and Virtual Reality (VR) would have been a much better use of this time; I would have enjoyed the task more and I would have been set to hit the ground running come the App Jam.
-Also, I need to try and shorten my blog posts so that I dedicate less time to writing and more time to the production tasks.
+What I should have done with this week, rather than looking for alternatives was to trust my experience and spend my time focusing on a technology that I hadn't yet worked with, but I knew was something I wanted to explore: Expanding my React Native / iOS / Android boilerplate to integrate Augmented Reality (AR) and Virtual Reality (VR) would have been a much better use of this time; I would have enjoyed the task more and I would have been set to hit the ground running come the App Jam.
+Also, my experience over this week did highlight that I need to try and shorten my blog posts so that I dedicate less time to writing and more time to the production work.

 **The App Jam** was great, my [post]({% post_url 2018-10-10-week-3-app-jam %}) on week three goes into more detail about my experience.
 Though I felt again that I misused the time, the process was extremely useful in realising a few fundamentals that are potentially holding me back from creating a successful IP.
 One of my biggest realisations was summarised in this quote: